 Saving and Income Projection

 Income varies over a career, and understanding your projected career and salary trajectory helps in knowing when and how to save.
 After all, the salary you earned at age 24 is likely not the same as what you will earn two decades later.
 When looking at different ways to pay for your child’s education, remember that you will most likely earn more later in life.
 As your child grows, so should your salary.
 This may be important when thinking about planning for the entire family.
+You may also want to consider an online account as a place to safely park your cash.
+Personal Capital Cash™ is an online cash account that’s easy to use on the web or on mobile devices, and has competitive FDIC insurance coverage.
+There are also no hidden fees on the account, which is something that traditional bank accounts can often have buried in fine print.

 How Much Should You Contribute?